 THE STUFF OF DREAMS

-In spite of that dreadful, written-for-the-film Oscar-bait song "I Move On", I'll always enjoy the movie version of CHICAGO.
+In spite of that dreadful, written-for-the-film, Oscar-bait song "I Move On," I'll always enjoy the movie version of CHICAGO.
 It's an incredibly well-crafted musical that I credit for rescuing the genre from animated singing teapots, and I genuinely think it deserves all of its success.
-(Though Marshall revealing in the DVD commentary that personal fave-rave Toni Collette was almost cast as Roxie was a bit of news I didn't need.
+(Though Marshall revealing in the DVD commentary that personal fave-rave Toni Collette was almost cast as Roxie was a bit of "what if?" news I didn't need.
 OMG...can you imagine?!
 Be still my heart.)

 But through no fault of its own--after all, the movie didn't change, I did--CHICAGO just doesn't stand the test of time for me as what I might consider a classic musical.
 When I revisit Cabaret (1972), even after all these years, it's a film that continues to offer me a full-course meal.
 Rewatching CHICAGO recently was like having a sorbet dessert...thoroughly delightful and pleasant, but there wasn't anything for me to chew on.

-There's a wealth of material on YouTube and on the internet about CHICAGO.
+There's a wealth of material about CHICAGO on YouTube and throughout the internet.
 You can see clips from the original production, the 1992 Long Beach production, the 1996 Broadway revival, and the deleted "Class" musical number from the motion picture.
-Any footage you can catch of Gwen Verdon and Chita Rivers performing is pure magic.
+Any footage you can catch of Gwen Verdon and Chita Rivers performing is guaranteed to be pure magic.

 |Also available on YouTube (for the time being) is the silent film version of Chicago (1927)|

-and the Ginger Rogers remake/reworking Roxie Hart (1942) - Thanks, Cinefilia
+and the Ginger Rogers remake/reworking of Roxie Hart (1942) - Thanks, Cinefilia

 My favorite curio is an audio track from the 1975 Philadephia tryouts that features cut songs and the original lyrics to "The Cell Block Tango" (wherein we discover "Lipschitz" initially referred to Jacques Lipschitz, the cubist sculptor).
 Listen to it HERE.